EricssonResearch/scott-eu/oslc_prolog/README.md

 * `/rdf/base` contains data that will be preloaded with the cpack.
 Also contains a standard manifest ttl that defines how the preloading shall be done.
 In practice, this will load the `oslc` and `oslc_shape` graphs when this cpack is loaded.
 * `/config-available` declares libraries to be loaded at the startup.
 We load both the libraries here as well as the application server.
 * `/lib/` contains the library code itself.
 * `/application` contains an OSLC core server and dispatching mechanism to custom handlers of REST requests towards OSLC resources.
+It also contains OSLC-specific extensions to ClioPatria UI.

 ## Library overview